UPHL-BioNGS/General_LW_scripts/README.md

 1. 'samples.txt': This file contains data about the C. auris samples that is gathered from the C. auris LIMS export.
 It must include the following headers:
 ARLN_Specimen_ID, Healthcare_facility_of_origin_name, Healthcare_facility_of_origin_state.
 2. 'C_auris_Healthcare_Facility_of_origin_name_city_state.txt': This file contains a list of healthcare facilities along with their corresponding cities and states.
-As additional cities are determined in future, they can be added to this file.
+As additional cities are determined in future, they will be added by the user who can find the city through Google search.
+Please note that if the city cannot be determined, then null should be used.

 This script: